 Sara was not new to parenting.
-As a mother to three older children, she felt totally confident when her youngest child, Benjamin, was born.
+As a mum to three older children, she felt totally confident when her youngest child, Benjamin, was born.
 Benjamin was healthy in every sense of the word.
 He was developing properly, feeding regularly, pleasant and a great sleeper.
 Sara felt no need to worry; little Benjamin was perfect.
 Every night when Sara and her husband put him to bed, they’d kiss his cheek, hand him his little Lovey (a small blanket with a stuffed toy sewn onto corner) and shut the door.

 Sound familiar?
 Every night similar nighttime routines are practiced by parents around the world.
 However, on December 14, 2016, an ordinary night almost turned into a nightmare for Sara and her husband.